Computing and the Arts

 Computing and the Arts is an interdepartmental major for students who wish to integrate computing with work in architecture, art, history of art, music, or theater studies.
 Majors explore topics from these arts disciplines in the context of mathematics, computer science, and information technology.
 For students with a computing perspective, issues in these disciplines present interesting and substantive problems.
 For students with an artistic perspective, computing methods offer a systematic approach to achieving their vision.

 In addition to prerequisites, the major requires six term courses in Computer Science, six in the arts, and a two-term senior project.
-Students choose a track in one of the arts disciplines and satisfy the corresponding requirements.
-The capstone of the program is a two-term senior project advised by faculty from Computer Science and from the chosen art.
+Students choose a concentration in one of the arts disciplines and satisfy the corresponding requirements.
+The capstone of the program is a two-term senior project advised by faculty from Computer Science and the chosen art.

-Students considering the music track should take the music theory placement test during orientation.
+Students considering the music concentration should take the music theory placement test during orientation.
 Those whose placement requires them to take MUSI 110 should complete this course by the end of the first year.

 • ARCH 260, History of Architecture to 1750